 We have nine newbuilds on order, scheduled to be delivered through 2027.
-We expect that the effects of COVID-19 on the shipyards where our ships are under construction (or will be constructed) will result in delays in ship deliveries, which may be prolonged.
+The impacts of COVID-19 on the shipyards where our ships are under construction (or will be constructed) have resulted in some delays in expected ship deliveries, and the impacts of COVID-19 could result in additional delays in ship deliveries in the future, which may be prolonged.
 We have committed export credit facilities that are available to fund newbuilds originally scheduled to be delivered from 2022 through 2027.
 The export credit financing for the ships on order are expected to fund approximately 80% of each contract price, subject to certain conditions.